james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 # Happy Raspberry Pi Day!

-I'm a bit late in the day writing this, but seeing that yesterday was Raspberry Pi day has prompted me to put some words out about my experience with Raspberry Pi's - and a bit of a tutorial on how to set up what I have running currently.
+I'm a the day late writing this, but seeing that yesterday was Raspberry Pi day has prompted me to put some words out about my experience with Raspberry Pi's - and a bit of a tutorial on how to set up what I have running currently.

 ## My Raspberry Pi Background